1 Introduction

 root@1f339e929fa9:/#

 You are now using a terminal inside a container running Ubuntu.
-Here you can do whatever; install, run, remove stuff.
+Here you can do whatever: install, run, remove stuff, and so on.
 Anything you do will be isolated within the container and never affect your host system.

 2.4 Containers inside scripts

-Okay, so Docker lets us work in any OS in a quite convenient way.
+Docker lets us work in any OS in a quite convenient way.
 That would probably be useful on its own, but Docker is much more powerful than that.
-For example, let’s look at the shell part of the index_genome rule in the Snakemake workflow for the MRSA case study:
+For example, let’s look at a bioinformatic command with Bowtie2, used to build a named reference from a FASTA file:

 curl -o NCTC8325.fa.gz ftp://ftp.ensemblgenomes.org/pub/bacteria/release-37/fasta/bacteria_18_collection/staphylococcus_aureus_subsp_aureus_nctc_8325/dna//Staphylococcus_aureus_subsp_aureus_nctc_8325.ASM1342v1.dna_rm.toplevel.fa.gz